History of Dallas Wings in Timeline

 Dallas Wings

-The Dallas Wings are a professional women's basketball team in the WNBA, representing the Dallas-Fort Worth area.
-They are part of the Western Conference and owned by a group headed by chairman Bill Cameron, with Greg Bibb as president and CEO.
+The Dallas Wings are a professional women's basketball team based in the Dallas-Fort Worth area, competing in the WNBA's Western Conference.
+The team is owned by a group led by chairman Bill Cameron, with Greg Bibb serving as president and CEO.
 Brad Hilsabeck joined the ownership group in March 2019.
-The Wings are a prominent sports franchise in the region.

-In 1998, the team was founded in Auburn Hills, Michigan, as the Detroit Shock, marking its entry into the WNBA season.
+In 1998, the Detroit Shock were founded in Auburn Hills, Michigan, marking the beginning of the franchise.

-In 2003, the Shock finished with a 25-9 record and defeated the Los Angeles Sparks in the WNBA Finals, becoming the first team in league history to go from last place to champions in one season.
+In 2003, the Detroit Shock defeated the Los Angeles Sparks in the WNBA Finals, becoming the first team in league history to go from last place one season to WNBA champions the next.

 In 2006, the Detroit Shock won the WNBA championship over the Sacramento Monarchs.